ukiw200/challenges-23-24/security-challenges/03-cyberkillchain/description.md

 The knowledge and understanding of C2 infrastructure are essential for both offensive (ethical hacking, penetration testing) and defensive (cybersecurity) purposes.

 #### 3.6.1 TASK Reading and understanding a detailled incident report
-On this page, you can find a detailled report of a cyber security incident, which has been occurring since August 2022.
+On this page (https://thedfirreport.com/2023/02/06/collect-exfiltrate-sleep-repeat/), you can find a detailled report of a cyber security incident, which has been occurring since August 2022.
 Read the report and try to understand the concepts we have seen.
 Answer the following questions:

 - What APT was behind the incident?
 We need the MITRE ID of this APT Group: G0049
 - What was most likely the delivery method of the mailicous Word file?
 We need the Mitre Technique ID: T1566